sdss/clu/docs/sphinx/index.rst

-clu's documentation
+CLU's documentation
 ===================

-This is the Sphinx documentation for the SDSS Python product ``clu``.
+This is the Sphinx documentation for the SDSS Python product ``CLU``.

 Contents
 --------